bessiambre/casync/README.md

   * More than 2x as fast as native async/await.
   * Promise free!

-This module currently contains a single function: `casync` which is a simple generator function wrapper that allows you to pause execution when calling [asyncronous functions](https://caolan.github.io/async/v3/global.html#AsyncFunction).
+This module currently contains a single function: `casync` which is a simple generator function wrapper that allows you to pause execution when calling [asynchronous functions](https://caolan.github.io/async/v3/global.html#AsyncFunction).

 To use it, just replace your normal callback function
 ```js